We’re already halfway through our gift series, Boys Will be Boys, so Handmake Their Toys!

 - coordinating thread

-1. Download the soft soled baby shoes pattern.
-This is nothing fancy [but it's free!], and it is sized for a young toddler – between 12-18mos.
+1. This pattern is sized for a young toddler – between 12-18mos.
 My son wears a size 5 shoe or 12-18mo. soft-soled shoes (like Robeez), and these fit him well.
 If your child wears a different size, just scale the pattern up or down.

 2. Cut out the half circle pattern piece out of felted wool.
 You will need two of this piece.
 You will also need to cut two rectangles of wool that are 2.5in x 7.5in.
 I used this awesome vintage wool suit coat that I thrifted and felted.